 Targeted technical assistance

 This is for people that have a child or student with DeafBlindness in their life, or are likely to in the future.
-These services require some degree of commitment for both Project Reach and the participants.
-Examples of activities include taking distance trainings that last a few weeks, attending conferences where Project Reach will be presenting, ongoing distance consultation with a DeafBlind specialist or Family Engagement Coordinator, family "check-in" calls, the annual family conference, webinars, and other activities.
+These services require some degree of commitment from both Project Reach and the participants.
+Examples of activities include taking distance trainings that last a few weeks, attending conferences where Project Reach will be presenting, ongoing distance consultation with a DeafBlind Specialist or Family Engagement Coordinator, family contacts at targeted ages, the annual family conference, webinars, and other activities.

 Intensive technical assistance